lumahealthhq/policy/22-key_definitions.md

 * *Platform*: The overall technical environment of Luma.
 This encompasses the production system and messaging platform.

+* *Precursor*: A sign that an Incident may occur in the future.
+Examples of precursors include:
+  * Suspicious network and host-based IDS events/attacks;
+  * Alerts as a result of detecting malicious code at the network and host levels;
+  * Alerts from file integrity checking software;
+  * Audit log alerts.

-* *Production System*: This refers to the production environment where Luma services run via our hosting partner Aptible.
+* *Production System*: This refers to the production environment where Luma services run in AWS.
 This is synonymous with information systems or production servers.

 * *Protected Health Information (PHI)*: Individually identifiable health information that is created by or received by the organization, including demographic information, that identifies an individual, or provides a reasonable basis to believe the information can be used to identify an individual, and relates to:
   * Past, present or future physical or mental health or condition of an individual.
   * The provision of health care to an individual.
   * The past, present, or future payment for the provision of health care to an individual.

-* *Role*: The category or class of person or persons doing a type of job, defined by a set of similar or identical responsibilities.

-* *Sanitization*: Removal or the act of overwriting data to a point of preventing the recovery of the data on the device or media that is being sanitized.
-Sanitization is typically done before re-issuing a device or media, donating equipment that contained sensitive information or returning leased equipment to the lending company.

-* *Trigger Event*: Activities that may be indicative of a security breach that require further investigation (See Appendix).

 * *Restricted Area*: Those areas of the building(s) where protected health information and/or sensitive organizational information is stored, utilized, or accessible at any time.

 * *Role*: The category or class of person or persons doing a type of job, defined by a set of similar or identical responsibilities.

-* *Precursor*: A sign that an Incident may occur in the future.
-Examples of precursors include:
-  * Suspicious network and host-based IDS events/attacks;
-  * Alerts as a result of detecting malicious code at the network and host levels;
-  * Alerts from file integrity checking software;
-  * Audit log alerts.

 * *Risk*: The likelihood that a threat will exploit a vulnerability, and the impact of that event on the confidentiality, availability, and integrity of ePHI, other confidential or proprietary electronic information, and other system assets.

-* *Risk Management Team*: Individuals who are knowledgeable about the Organization's HIPAA Privacy, Security and HITECH policies, procedures, training program, computer system set up, and technical security controls, and who are responsible for the risk management process and procedures outlined below.

 * *Risk Assessment*: (Referred to as Risk Analysis in the HIPAA Security Rule); the process:
   * Identifies the risks to information system security and determines the probability of occurrence and the resulting impact for each threat/vulnerability pair identified given the security controls in place;